Creating a (CWR) Delivery ✪

 - Name – Name the Acknowledgement for your own reference

-- Delivery – Select the respective Delivery associated with this ACK file
+- Delivery – Select the respective Delivery associated with this ACK file (optional)

-When accepted and provided in the acknowledgement file, Curve will automatically populate your Works with work aliases.
+When Accepted and provided in the acknowledgement file, Curve will automatically populate your Works with work aliases.